StevenVerbruggen/processwatcher/README.md

 # processwatcher
-Can check a server process and report to Slack, once done
+A way to keep an eye on a running process and get a notification in Slack